-Mr Lim, 50, was appointed as the lead independent director of our Company on 31 October 2007.
+Mr Lim, was appointed as the lead independent director of our Company on 31 October 2007.
 He is the founder and a director of Asia Pacific Business Consultants Pte.
 Ltd. (APB Consultants), which provides corporate and individual tax consultancy and advisory services.
-He joined Ernst & Whinney (now known as Ernst & Young) as an auditor in 1986.
-Thereafter, he joined the Inland Revenue Authority of Singapore and rose to the position of Deputy Director before leaving to join the private sector.
-He has since held senior management positions in organisations such as PricewaterhouseCoopers, KPMG, Macquarie Investment Pte.
-Ltd. and UOB Asia Ltd. Before founding APB Consultants in 2006, he was a senior regional tax manager with British Petroleum, overseeing its tax functions in various countries in the Asia-Pacific.
 He has more than 24 years of experience in the tax, financial services and investment banking industries.
-Mr Lim holds a bachelor of accountancy and a master of business administration from the National University of Singapore.
-He is also a fellow of the Institute of Certified Public Accountants of Singapore.
+Mr Lim also sits on board as independent director of a number of companies listed on the Singapore Stock Exchange.
+Mr Lim holds a bachelor degree in accountancy and a master of business administration degree from the National University of Singapore.
+He is a fellow member of the Institute of Singapore Chartered Accountants and a full member of the Singapore Institute of Directors.